 Congratulations on your admission to Industrial Technology and Management at Illinois Tech!
 We are looking forward to working with you on achieving your educational goals.
 Our dedicated faculty and staff are here to help you each step along the way.
 Always feel free to contact the INTM Office if you have any questions or need assistance.

 Getting Started at IIT

-Newly admitted students must confirm their intention to enroll at the university.
+As a newly admitted student, you must confirm their intention to enroll at the university by submitting an enrollment deposit.
 The process is slightly different for undergraduate and graduate students.
 Please click on the appropriate link below to access forms and instructions for confirming enrollment: